0Tech/andromeda/x/escrow/README.md

 A proposal would be executed by a certain executor who is interested in.
 It is triggered by broadcasting `Msg/Exec`.
-The message has information of the executor, the agent and the actions.
-The agent MUST be indentical with that of the proposal.
-The signers included in the actions MUST be either the executor or the agent.
+The message has information of the executor, the agents and the actions.
+Each agent MUST have the corresponding proposal.
+The signer of each message included in the actions MUST be either the executor or one of the agents.
+The execution order of the post-actions is same as the inclusion order of the agents.

 After successful execution of the proposal, the proposal would be pruned from the state.